22b1074/week2/README.md

-Name: Chappidi Preethi
+Name: Chappidi Preethi,
-Student ID: 22B1074
+Student ID: 22B1074,
-Assignment Title: Week2 Project
+Assignment Title: Week2 Project,
 In the project directory, you can run:

 ### `npm start`